 - Auctions.
 Sign up to receive notifications for auctions in your area.
 Some of these take place in person, but there are several online auction sites like eBay and MaxSold that allow you to browse and bid on your own time from home.

 - Estate sales.
 These can be a goldmine for a lot of vintage items in one place.
 Stay on top of upcoming sales by getting on the email list of local estate sale management companies.

 - Online marketplaces and classifieds.
-Sites like Craigslist might turn up some treasures, as well as listings for garage sales, moving sales, or estate sales.
+Sites like Craigslist and Facebook Marketplace might turn up some treasures, as well as listings for yard sales, moving sales, or estate sales.

 - Flea or outdoor markets.
 Showing up early means first dibs, but you’ll get the best deals at the end of the day and the end of flea market season, when dealers are looking to unload stock.

 - Collectors.
 Private collectors may be interested in working with you to unload some of their stock.
 These are people you may meet as you start building contacts in the vintage community.

 Furniture dropshippers can browse a number of dropshipping suppliers and directories, like AliExpress.
 It’s also possible to set up dropshipping terms on an individual basis with select furniture brands.
 GFURN has a dedicated page highlighting its dropshipping program.

 For furniture makers, getting started can be costly if you don’t already own tools or have a dedicated workshop.
 Like Chris, you can start with the basics and expand your toolbox as your business grows.

 Chris’s advice for setting up your own furniture workshop: